solonas13/bd-anchors/README.md

 When publishing work that is based on the results from bd-anchors please cite:
 ```
 G. Loukides and S. P. Pissis:
-Bidirectional String Anchors: a New String Sampling Mechanism. (in press)
+Bidirectional String Anchors: a New String Sampling Mechanism.
-ESA 2021
+ESA 2021: 64:1-64:21
 ```

 <b>License</b>: GNU GPLv3 License; Copyright (C) 2021 Grigorios Loukides and Solon P. Pissis.